 Trucking is a highly regulated industry.
 Therefore, there is often additional evidence available (and necessary) when a commercial truck crashes.
 This include:

 Evidence is not only important to meet the burden of proof.
 Generally, there is a direct relationship between the amount of evidence the victim/plaintiff presents and the amount of damages jurors award.
+To learn more about your unique case, speak to a Grand Rapids accident lawyer during a free consultation.

 If you, a family member, or a friend is injured in a trucking crash, the question of what actually caused the crash is complex and more challenging than an automobile traffic accident.
 There are complex relationships between truck drivers, trucking companies, and owners of trucks requiring careful research and investigation.
 Determining the cause for a trucking accident, and the relationships among the persons and entities related to the truck are critical for pursuing a claim.